samparkewolfe/Sound_Control/README.txt

 Stop mirroring of the camera.
 (DONE)
 Get the leap out of the drop down menu.
 (DONE):NOT TESTED ON MORE THAN 2 INPUT DEVICES!!

+COLOUR TRACKER
+	Make the minus number clearer like “NOT HERE”
+	Have an auto save file to track the last colour selected in the app.
+(DONE)

 GRANULATOR
 	Speed to be slower.
 (DONE)
 	Pitch to be lower.
 (DONE)